 If you have come here for the theme parks in Orlando, then there are a plethora to choose from such as the Magic Kingdom, Walt Disney World, or the Wizarding World of Harry Potter – a world which will transport you back into the magical books.
 There are four parks to choose from whether you prefer the magic of the Magic Kingdom, a red-carpet experience at Disney’s Hollywood Studios or seeing the animals at Disney’s Animal Kingdom Park.

 There’s now a Legoland Florida although you probably do need to drag along a child for this one.
-If you're a movie lover, you'll love Universal Studios where you can jump into your favourite films and see behind the scenes. * Check dates, prices and availability: Universal Orlando Park
+If you're a movie lover, you'll love Universal Studios where you can jump into your favourite films and see behind the scenes. * Book tickets for Universal Orlando Park

 The most adult-oriented park here has to be Epcot with a simulation ride called Soarin’ that plunges you into waves (not real ones of course) and gives an aerial view of the Golden Gate Bridge.
 But you can’t not visit the giant golf ball which is Epcot’s icon.
 At the entrance of the park sits Spaceship Earth, a ride that takes you through the years from ancient cave paintings to the technology world, perfect for when you enter the park.

 If you’re looking for fun in this sunny state, Busch Gardens has all the rides that you need within its 350 acres.
-Rollercoasters, shows and attractions plus animal encounters such as meerkats to enjoy too. * Check dates, prices and availability: Busch Gardens
+Rollercoasters, shows and attractions plus animal encounters such as meerkats to enjoy too. * Book tickets for Busch Gardens

 If you're looking to cool off, one of the fun things to do in Orlando Florida is to get wet and wild the only way that Orlando knows how.
 In this premier water park, there is no other option but to get wet.
 From free-falling down a six-story speed slide to racing in the aqua drag racer, there are flumes and water rides to get that adrenalin pumping.

 For an amusement park for the mind.
 You can experience the sensations of an earthquake in the earthquake simulators, or experience laying on a bed of nails at Wonderworks.
-With over 100 interactive exhibits to choose from, there is more than enough to keep you entertained here. * Check dates, prices and availability: WonderWorks All Access
+With over 100 interactive exhibits to choose from, there is more than enough to keep you entertained here. * Book tickets for WonderWorks All Access

 These are just the top 9 things to do alone in Orlando but there are so many activities in Orlando and even more to choose from depending on how long you have here.